isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/interoperability-connectivity-and-compatibility.md

 ### <a name="smtp-relay"></a>Relay SMTP

-È possibile utilizzare Exchange Online come servizio di recapito SMTP per inoltrare messaggi di posta elettronica da gateway fax, network appliance e applicazioni personalizzate.
-Ad esempio, se un'applicazione line-of-business invia avvisi di posta elettronica agli utenti, può essere configurata per l'utilizzo di Exchange Online come sistema di recapito della posta.
-L'applicazione o servizio deve eseguire l'autenticazione con il nome utente e la password di una cassetta postale di Exchange Online valida e con licenza e connettersi utilizzando Transport Layer Security (TLS).
+Exchange Online can be used as an SMTP delivery service to relay email messages sent from fax gateways, network appliances, and custom applications.
+For example, if a line-of-business application sends email alerts to users, it can be configured to use Exchange Online as the mail delivery system.
+The application or service must authenticate with the username and password of a valid, licensed Exchange Online mailbox, and connect by using Transport Layer Security (TLS).

 ## <a name="feature-availability"></a>Disponibilità delle funzionalità